top of page

 • Branches from the abdominal aorta, delivering oxygenated, nutrient-rich blood to each kidney.

-• Drain deoxygenated, filtered blood from the kidneys back to the inferior vena cava.
+• Carry deoxygenated, filtered blood from the kidneys back to the inferior vena cava.

-• The kidneys receive a high volume of blood flow, which is essential for filtration and excretion processes.
+• The kidneys receive a significant amount of blood flow, essential for their filtration and excretion functions.

 Microscopic Structure

-• The functional units of the kidneys, numbering about 1 to 1.5 million per kidney.
+• The functional units of the kidney, with approximately 1 to 1.5 million nephrons per kidney.

-• Each nephron consists of a glomerulus (a small blood-filtering capillary bed) and a renal tubule, where the filtered blood is converted into urine.
+• Each nephron contains a glomerulus (a capillary bed that filters blood) and a renal tubule, where the filtrate is processed and converted into urine.

 Hi!
 Your clicks on ads help us keep this blog going strong.
 If you like what you see, please consider clicking on any ads.
 Thanks for your support!